lampercy/medium-wordpress-plugin/readme.txt

 == Description ==

-**Warning:** This plugin is no longer supported or maintained by Medium.
-For all issues, please refer to the [community support forum](https://wordpress.org/support/plugin/medium) and Medium's [API documentation](https://github.com/Medium/medium-api-docs).

 Medium lets you publish posts automatically to a Medium profile.

 = About =

-The Medium plugin was originally developed by [Medium](https://medium.com/ "medium.com").
+Medium is developed and maintained by [Medium](https://medium.com/ "medium.com").
+For support, contact us at [yourfriends@medium.com](mailto://yourfriends@medium.com).

 == Installation ==